Bill Cosby jury selected

 He walked away and some reporters asked questions about the case.

-Judge Steven O'Neill dismissed one prospective juror.
+Judge Steven O'Neill dismissed one seated juror with the agreement of both sides.
 No reason was given, but that juror had previously disclosed his youngest sister was the victim of a sexual assault.
+That male juror was replaced with a woman who has a young child.

 Two alternate jurors said they had close family members who were victims of sexual crimes.
 Both said the crimes wouldn't affect their verdict in this case.